savonet/book/introduction.md

 touch with the community and obtain help to get your problem solved:

-1. the [Liquidsoap website](https://www.liquidsoap.info/) contains an extensive up-to-date documentation and tutorial about specific points,
+1. the [Liquidsoap website](https://www.liquidsoap.info/) contains an extensive up-to-date documentation and tutorials about specific points,
-2. the [Liquidsoap slack workspace](https://liquidsoapworkspace.slack.com/) is a public chat on which you can have instantaneous discussions,
+2. the [Liquidsoap slack workspace](https://liquidsoapworkspace.slack.com/) is a public chat on where you can have instantaneous discussions,
-3. the [Liquidsoap mailing-list](savonet-users@lists.sf.net) is there if you'd rather discuss by mail,
+3. the [Liquidsoap mailing-list](savonet-users@lists.sf.net) is there if you would rather discuss by mail (how old are you?),
 4. the [Liquidsoap github page](https://github.com/savonet/liquidsoap/issues) is
   the place to report bugs and get some help.